Every construction business exists because of 1 thing.

 Everyone that would be interested in engaging with your content should receive ads that invite them to see your content and eventually hire you for your services.

-Similar to the content creation, you can either build a team, do it yourself, or hire an advertising agency to handle it for you.
+Similar to content creation, you can either build a team, do it yourself, or hire an advertising agency to handle it for you.

 If you wish to build an advertising team, here’s who you’ll need: